creeperdeking/Carcason/README.md

 Carcason is a free video game adaptation of the board game Carcassonne.
 This is total plagiarism, no doubts about it, but this game is really funny, so having a freed video game about it could be interesting.

-How to play:
+How to play (French AZERTY keyboard):

-To turn your tile: r
-to put your tile: left mouse
-to displace the camera: zsqd
+SPACE: Turn your tile / end your turn left mouse: put your tile camera displacement: mouse on the screen's borders Putting pawns:
-to put a pawn (when you have put a tile):
+	ZQSD : put a pawn on a city, a cloister or a road AEWC : put a pawn on a field
-	center: right_ctrl
-	other side of the tile: arrowkeys to end your turn: enter to save the game: ctrl+s
+	Ctrl + ZQSDAZWC : the same, but put a big pawn instead ctrl+s : save the game ctrl+v : show vertices debug links